Winter Watering Guide

 - Use enough water to saturate the lawn.
 Usually about .5 to 1 inch.
 Place a few flat-bottom containers in your yard to catch and measure the water

-- Some lawns and plants don’t need winter watering.
-These include alternative lawns with blue grama grass and buffalograss, succulents and cacti.
+Be sure to water until your lawn goes dormant.
+Some lawns and plants don’t need winter watering.
+These include alternative lawns with blue grama grass and buffalograss, succulents, and cacti.
 They are native plants that are adapted to drying out during the winter.

-- If you haven’t watered during the winter– TRY IT!
-We bet you’ll notice a big improvement in the Spring!!
+TRY IT!
+You should notice a big improvement in the Spring!!